grantcodes/terminally-pixelated/README.md

 ## Getting started

-To download the theme use `git clone https://github.com/terminalpixel/Terminally-Pixelated.git --recursive` and then run `npm install` in the theme directory to install the required grunt modules.
+To download however you wish and then run `npm install`, `bower install` and `grunt bowercopy` in the theme directory to install the required grunt and bower modules and move them to the appropriate location.

 Run `grunt` in the theme directory to watch for file changes and start a live reload server.